jimliddle/OpenRouter-Client/README.md

 Because this app requires zero build tools, getting started takes seconds:

-- Clone or Download this repository.
+- Clone or Download this repository or just access it at: https://jimliddle.github.io/OpenRouter-Client/

 - Open index.html in any modern web browser.